WikiaTeamProject/ExtractionFromWikia/README.md

 # ExtractionFromWikia
-This is a student project of the University of Mannheim.
+This is a student project of the Data and Web Science (DWS) group of the University of Mannheim.

 ## Goals of this Project
 The goal of this project is to create a linked open data dataset.
-The tools publishe here download all available wikis from wikia (a.k.a. fandom), extract them to create triples and map those triples to existing DBpedia resources.
+The tools published here download all available wikis from wikia (a.k.a. fandom), extract them to create triples and map those triples to existing DBpedia resources.

 ## Technical Prerequisites
 There are some prerequisites that must be fulfilled in order to be able to run the program.